ziaxdk/zlapser/readme.md

 ## LOTS OF TODO TO-DO. :-)

+# Camera - Canon 20D

+My camera is an oldie: [Canon 20D](http://www.dpreview.com/reviews/canoneos20d).
+But the remote shutter is not so common.
+Look [here](http://www.doc-diy.net/photo/remote_pinout/#canon), but I found a cheap remote shutter at dealextreme.com.
+I bought [this](http://dx.com/p/rs-80n3-remote-shutter-switch-for-canon-dslr-camera-118865) and [this](http://dx.com/p/wired-remote-shutter-for-canon-109cm-length-72104).
+Both tested on the 20D.

 # Raspberry Pi
 ## Raspbian “wheezy”
 ### Initial setup

 When the [SD card](http://elinux.org/RPi_Easy_SD_Card_Setup) has been creted, configure the PI using

     $ sudo raspi-config